integr8ly/application-monitoring-operator/README.md

 ## PrometheusRule

 Represents a set of alert rules for Prometheus/Alertmanager.
-See the [https://github.com/coreos/prometheus-operator/blob/f9bc0aa0fd9aa936f500d9d241098863c60d873d/Documentation/user-guides/alerting.md#alerting](prometheus operator docs) for more details about this resource.
+See the [prometheus operator docs](https://github.com/coreos/prometheus-operator/blob/f9bc0aa0fd9aa936f500d9d241098863c60d873d/Documentation/user-guides/alerting.md#alerting) for more details about this resource.
 An example PrometheusRule can be seen in the example app [template](https://github.com/david-martin/example-prometheus-nodejs/blob/d647b83116519b650e00401f04c8868280c47778/template.yaml#L92-L111)

 ## ServiceMonitor

 Represents a Service to pull metrics from.
-See the [https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md#related-resources](prometheus operator docs) for more details about this resource.
+See the [prometheus operator docs](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md#related-resources) for more details about this resource.
 An example ServiceMonitor can be seen in the example app [template](https://github.com/david-martin/example-prometheus-nodejs/blob/d647b83116519b650e00401f04c8868280c47778/template.yaml#L79-L91)

 ## PodMonitor

 Represents pods to pull metrics from.
-See the [https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md#include-podmonitors](prometheus operator docs) for more details about this resource.
+See the [prometheus operator docs](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md#include-podmonitors) for more details about this resource.

 ## GrafanaDashboard